Canon G1 X Mark II vs 30D

 - More compact: Is smaller (116x74mm vs 144x106mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 7 years and 11 months of technical progress since the 30D launch.

-Advantages of the Canon EOS 30D:
+Arguments in favor of the Canon EOS 30D:

 - Better low-light sensitivity: Can shoot in dim conditions (0.3 stops ISO advantage).